— Proof

 Fleet-wide rollout on a flagship performance brand.

 A leading performance-vehicle OEM ships MOS4 fleet-wide.
-Multi Stacks decodes the OEM-private CAN dialect; OBDStacks adds the proprietary PIDs; the on-device AI pipeline powers driver feedback.
-One ECU, one OS, one OTA channel.
+Multi Stacks decodes the OEM-private CAN dialect; OBDStacks adds the proprietary parameter identifiers (PIDs); the on-device AI pipeline powers driver feedback.
+One ECU (Electronic Control Unit), one OS, one OTA (Over-The-Air) channel.

 Globally deployed ground-operations vehicles.